vrikodar/Cobra/README.md

 This will compile the malicious python file to a executable and you may add icon of pdf to it using the --icon option to make it look less suspicious...

+*After Stealing the info you can copy it and write it to a text file which you can furthur use with windows exploit suggester to look for remote exploits*

 # USING

 after you have cloned the repository you can use the wrf.py file to edit the email and password in file...